Wednesday, August 12, 2015

-"Punk face, I'm sixteen.
+"Punk face, I'm seventeen.
 I'm a woman now."
 She snaps up from her lazy lounging pose to an up-tight sitting position.

 "Ha, a woman.
-You'll be sixteen next week.
+You'll be seventeen next week.
 You're still a little girl."

 "You're a jerk."
 Folds her arms and tosses her back into the wall.

 "If you're a woman than come help me lift this basked onto my back."